 Applying to the Aaron Copland School of Music

-- All Undergraduate Programs
+- All undergraduate programs

 - Master of Music in Classical Performance

-- Master of Arts Programs
+- Master of Music in Conducting

 To apply, click on any Apply Now link below to access Acceptd, then select your degree level and program to complete your application.

-Bachelor of Arts (BA): General Music Program
+Bachelor of Arts (BA) in Music

-Bachelor of Arts (BA): Music Education
+Bachelor of Music (BMus) in Music Education

-Bachelor of Music (BMus): Performance Program
+Bachelor of Music (BMus) in Performance

 Certificate and Diplomas in Classical Performance

-Performance - Advanced Certificate (MUSPERF-AC)
+Performance — Advanced Certificate

 Requires a completed MA or MM degree

-Performance - Advanced Diploma (MUSPERF-AD)
+Performance — Advanced Diploma

 Master of Music in Classical Performance